axelpale/georap/README.md

 ## Logging

 Server logs are stored under `.data/logs/` by default.
 To change the dir, see `config/local.js`.
 See `server/services/logs` for how logs are created.
+Logging is enabled only if `NODE_ENV=production`.

 ## Migration